How to Remove Tile Flooring

 As you’re working remember:

-4. Inspect the Underlayment
+4. Inspect and Remove the Underlayment

 Now that the tiles are all removed, it’s time to take a look at what’s underneath.
 Typically, you’ll find a layer of underlayment – material that sits between your subfloor and your finished flooring.
 But if you’re working in your basement or an older home, you may find that the tile was installed directly to a concrete or wood floor.